gabbytt/DS210Project/README.md

 https://snap.stanford.edu/data/amazon0505.html

 ## What My Project Does
-Degree Distribution: It calculates the degree distribution of vertices in the graph (the number of connections each node has).
-Finding Extreme Degrees: It finds nodes with the highest and lowest degrees in the graph.
-Average Degree Calculation: It calculates the average degree of the graph.

 Here's an overview of the main functionalities:

-- `new`: Initializes a new `AmazonNetwork` struct with an empty graph and an empty HashMap to store node indices.
+- `Initializes a new `AmazonNetwork` struct with an empty graph and an empty HashMap to store node indices.
 - `read_data`: Reads data from a CSV file and constructs the graph based on the provided node connections.
 - `nodes_with_extreme_degrees` and `nodes_with_most_and_least_connections`: Find nodes with the highest and lowest degrees in the graph.
 - `calculate_degree_distribution`: Calculates the distribution of node degrees in the graph.